GodotModding/gmlwiki/includes/abbreviations.md

 [//]: # (Words new modders might not know)
-*[vanilla]: Refers to the base game without modifications *[method]: Another name for function
+*[vanilla]: Refers to the base game without modifications *[API]: "Application Programming Interface" <br>Basically pre-made functions someone else provides for you to use *[API]: "Application Programming Interface" <br>Basically pre-made functions someone else provides for you to use *[method]: Another name for function
 *[methods]: Another name for functions
 *[callable]: A function object, which can be passed around and called later